Jacobs Solutions (J)

 Jacobs Solutions competes with global engineering and consulting firms like AECOM, WSP, Tetra Tech, and Arcadis in the infrastructure space, while also facing competition from management consulting firms such as Accenture, Deloitte, and McKinsey & Company in its advisory services.

-With $11.69 billion in revenue over the past 12 months, Jacobs Solutions is one of the larger companies in the business services industry and benefits from a well-known brand that influences purchasing decisions.
+With $12.03 billion in revenue over the past 12 months, Jacobs Solutions is one of the larger companies in the business services industry and benefits from a well-known brand that influences purchasing decisions.
 However, its scale is a double-edged sword because it’s challenging to maintain high growth rates when you’ve already captured a large portion of the addressable market.
-To expand meaningfully, Jacobs Solutions likely needs to tweak its prices, innovate with new offerings, or enter new markets.
+For Jacobs Solutions to boost its sales, it likely needs to adjust its prices, launch new offerings, or lean into foreign markets.

-As you can see below, Jacobs Solutions’s revenue declined by 1.7% per year over the last five years, a rough starting point for our analysis.
+As you can see below, Jacobs Solutions struggled to generate demand over the last five years.
+Its sales dropped by 2.4% annually, a rough starting point for our analysis.

 Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-Jacobs Solutions’s recent performance shows its demand remained suppressed as its revenue has declined by 4.9% annually over the last two years.
-Jacobs Solutions Year-On-Year Revenue Growth
+Jacobs Solutions’s annualized revenue growth of 5.3% over the last two years is above its five-year trend, suggesting some bright spots.

-We can dig further into the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-Jacobs Solutions’s backlog reached $22.16 billion in the latest quarter and was flat over the last two years.
+We can better understand the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
+Jacobs Solutions’s backlog reached $23.06 billion in the latest quarter and averaged 12.2% year-on-year growth over the last two years.
 Because this number is better than its revenue growth, we can see the company accumulated more orders than it could fulfill and deferred revenue to the future.
 This could imply elevated demand for Jacobs Solutions’s products and services but raises concerns about capacity constraints.
-Jacobs Solutions Backlog

-Looking ahead, sell-side analysts expect revenue to grow 7.1% over the next 12 months, an improvement versus the last two years.
-This projection is particularly noteworthy for a company of its scale and suggests its newer products and services will catalyze better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 6.9% over the next 12 months, an improvement versus the last two years.
+This projection is above average for the sector and implies its newer products and services will fuel better top-line performance.

 Jacobs Solutions was profitable over the last five years but held back by its large cost base.
-Its average adjusted operating margin of 9% was weak for a business services business.
+Its average operating margin of 6.1% was weak for a business services business.

-This quarter, Jacobs Solutions generated an adjusted operating profit margin of 9.9%, in line with the same quarter last year.
+In Q3, Jacobs Solutions generated an operating margin profit margin of 6.7%, in line with the same quarter last year.
 This indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share

-In Q1, Jacobs Solutions reported EPS at $1.48, down from $1.89 in the same quarter last year.
-Despite falling year on year, this print beat analysts’ estimates by 6.9%.
-Over the next 12 months, Wall Street expects Jacobs Solutions’s full-year EPS of $6.24 to grow 3%.
+In Q3, Jacobs Solutions reported adjusted EPS of $1.75, up from $1.41 in the same quarter last year.
+This print beat analysts’ estimates by 4.2%.
+Over the next 12 months, Wall Street expects Jacobs Solutions’s full-year EPS of $6.05 to grow 17.1%.

 8. Cash Is King